 What Is REALIZE?

 REALIZE is adapting an innovative model from the Netherlands, known as Energiesprong, to catalyze mass-customizable, net-zero retrofits nationwide.
-Energiesprong, a public-private partnership, has implemented zero energy retrofits to the tune of almost 4,000 units over the past five years, with another 100,000 planned across European.
-This model employs a process that combines aggregation of demand, coordinated with the supply chain to deploy prefabricated mass-scale retrofits.
+Energiesprong, a public-private partnership, has implemented zero energy retrofits to the tune of almost 4,000 units over the past five years, with another 100,000 planned across Europe.
+This model employs a process that combines aggregation of demand coordinated with the supply chain to deploy prefabricated mass-scale retrofits.
 Think of it like an IKEA© net-zero retrofit!

 Why It Matters

 Existing residential buildings account for roughly 20% of U.S. emissions.
 To prevent runaway climate change, our existing homes needs to become carbon neutral over the next few decades.
 This can be accomplished with deep energy retrofits combined with clean-energy supply.
 But only a tiny fraction of homes have been retrofitted.
 A root cause of the low rate of adoption is the disaggregation of both the supply side and demand side, with no entity demanding or selling energy efficiency at scale.
 This means every retrofit is a custom job, resulting in greater time, complexity, and cost and therefore, slow adoption.

 We are working with leading partners and innovators on the supply and demand sides of multifamily home retrofits, including municipalities and government housing agencies, building owners and developers, manufacturers, and financiers.

 Supported by a California Energy Commission award, REALIZE will organize the market in California to provide zero-net-energy retrofits at scale for disadvantaged communities across the state.
 The team will look to streamline everything from financing, to permitting, to the installation process for sets of turnkey net-zero retrofit solutions.